kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-3.md

    The structure of `report-read-model.json` is intentionally **denormalized**.
 This means the data is organized and pre-aggregated for direct use, in this case, by the web page.

    ::: info What Does "Denormalized" Mean?
-   A denormalized read model stores related and pre-aggregated data together, shaped for fast querying and display—such as totals by category and region.
-Unlike normalized databases, which separate data into many related tables, a denormalized model puts everything needed for a report or UI in one place.
-This avoids complex joins or calculations at query time and makes it easy for the front end to use the data as-is.
+  A denormalized read model stores related and pre-aggregated data together, such as sales totals by category and region, in a format optimized for fast querying and display.
+Unlike normalized databases, which separate data into multiple related tables, a denormalized model keeps all the information needed for a report or user interface in one place.
+This approach eliminates the need for complex joins or calculations at query time, allowing front-end applications to use the data directly.

+Denormalization is especially common for read models generated from KurrentDB events, as it enables applications to efficiently present and analyze event data without requiring additional processing at runtime.

    Denormalization is a common for read models generated from KurrentDB events, since it allows applications to efficiently present and analyze event data without extra processing.
    :::